Becauseweliveonearth/Becauseweliveonearth.github.io/README.md

-We read the Bible, and instead of taking away rules and regulations, we try to understand the heart of God.
+Now when we read the Bible, instead of taking away rules and regulations, we try to understand the heart of God.
 Why did God do this?
 Why that?
 We cry out in sonship towards understanding our Abba!
 Father.
 So that we too can be like him.
-We all study successful people and try to copy their habits, routines, etc. It's the same thing with God; by studying the word of God, we can learn about the character of God, his son Jesus, as he was modeled in flesh and empowered by the spirit of God to embody the behavior of our father.
+We all study successful people and try to copy their habits, routines, etc. It's the same thing with God; by studying the word of God, we can learn about the character of God, his son Jesus, as he was modeled in flesh and empowered by the spirit of God, we begin to embody the behavior of our father.

 How this sounds harder than obeying a bunch of rules?